treeverse/lakeFS/docs/integrations/unity_catalog.md

 ## Overview

-Databricks Unity Catalog serves as a centralized data governance platform, enabling efficient management of your data lakes.
+Databricks Unity Catalog serves as a centralized data governance platform for your data lakes.
-Through the Unity Catalog, you can seamlessly search for and locate data assets across all workspaces via a unified catalog.
+Through the Unity Catalog, you can search for and locate data assets across workspaces via a unified catalog.
 Leveraging the external tables feature within Unity Catalog, you can register a Delta Lake table exported from lakeFS and access it through the unified catalog.
 The subsequent step-by-step guide will lead you through the process of configuring a [Lua hook]({% link howto/hooks/lua.md %})